lsandvad/deep-cds/README.md

 - [ ] Check up on substitution errors full model training convergence
 - [ ] Simulate all test data
 - [ ] Process all simulated reads (testset)
+- [ ] Make plots nicer with scienceplots

 ### Scripts in development - A status
 #### Data preprocessing